google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-(24)நெல்லிக்கனி Skip to main content

 The herb Phyllanthus emblica has gained interest as a potiential treatment for human bone disorders as well as diabetes patients.

 The plant starts yielding after 4-5 years of planting.
-A mature plant gives (10yr old) around 60-70 kg fruit per year.
+A mature plant gives (10 years old) around 60-70 kg of fruit per year.
 Per kg contains 15-20 fruits.
-A well maintained tree gives yield up to around 70 years.
-Average fruit yield is 200kg per year in a good grafted fully mature tree.
+A well-maintained tree gives yield up to around 70 years.
+The average fruit yield is 200kg per year in a well grafted fully mature tree.
 It costs around Rs 6 per kg.
-For major medicinal crops banks including NABARD arranging loans for cost of cultivation to farmers.
-So all farmers will use this oppurtunity and get better returns.
-Because present production level in India is too low compared to the population.
+For major medicinal crops banks including NABARD arrange loans for the cost of cultivation to farmers.
+So all farmers will use this opportunity and get better returns.
+Because the present production level in India is too low compared to the population.
 Now we are producing only 2 lakhs tonnes/year only.
 By creating awareness among people about the health benefits of Amla, We can attain great demand.
 That time we need daily 2 lakhs tonnes of fruits.

 Plant Anatomy